Faculty Leader: Mrs A. Williams

 Key Stage 4

-All Entry Levels cover the three Computing strands focusing on a range of the following:
+All groups cover a range of Computing strands focusing on some or all of the following:

 - Graphics Based Programs